HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/opentelemetry_integration/monitoring_and_troubleshooting.md

 ## Troubleshooting

+Before troubleshooting the collector or backend, verify your basic OTel configuration using the commands in [Verifying OTel configuration](#verifying-otel-configuration).

 **No traces appear in the visualization backend**

-Before troubleshooting the collector or backend, verify your basic OTel configuration using the commands in the [Verifying OTel configuration](#verifying-otel-configuration) section above.

 1. Confirm that OTel is enabled in your Helm values: